eillarra/evan/README.md

 Application dependencies
 ------------------------

-The application uses [Pipenv][3] to manage Python packages.
+The application uses [Pipenv][pipenv] to manage Python packages.
 While in development, you will need to install all dependencies (includes packages like `debug_toolbar`):

     $ pipenv install --dev